 Once FDEM personnel have arrived at the site, an orientation conference will be conducted.
 During this time, the purpose of the site visit and the items FDEM intends to examine will be identified.
-If financial monitoring visit will be conducted, they will then explain their objectives and will proceed to perform the financial review.
+All objectives of the site visit will be explained during this time.